fenago/ml-bootcamp/lab_deploy_models.md

 jupyter lab --allow-root
 ```

-**Note:** Solution is available in `05-deploy.ipynb` notebook.
-Open notebook and run the solution to get output.
+**Note:** Solution is available in `ml-bootcamp/lab/05-deploy.ipynb` notebook.
+Open notebook in `Midroi` browser and run the solution to get output.